What predictive heating means and how it works

 - start with Learning (shadow)

-Problem: predictive control cannot create a plan (limits too tight)
+Problem: predictive heating cannot create a plan (limits too tight)

 - widen comfort limits temporarily